spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 ## Advanced account settings
 After you configure the Spinnaker AWS provider you can manage and deploy EC2 resources with Spinnaker.

-You can view the available configuration flags for Spinnaker AWS provider within the the [Halyard command reference](/reference/halyard/commands#hal-config-provider-aws-account-add).
+You can view the available configuration flags for the Spinnaker AWS provider within the the [Halyard command reference](/reference/halyard/commands#hal-config-provider-aws-account-add).

 ## Next steps